gr33ndata/irlib/README.rst

 #. configuration.py
 #. superlist.py

+matrix.py: This is where documents (vecotor space) index is implemented.

+metrics.py: Distance measures (cosine and euclidean distance).

-matrix.py: The documents (vecotor space) index is implemented here. metrics.py: The different distance measures are implemented here classifier.py: The following classifiers are implemented here:
+classifier.py: The following classifiers are implemented here:

 * Rocchio: Rocchio Classifier